Prof. Lara Khansa

 • Full Professor, Business Information Technology, Virginia Tech, June 2019 - Present

-• Associate Dean for Undergraduate Programs, Pamplin College of Business, Virginia Tech, Aug 2017 - present
+• Associate Dean for Undergraduate Programs, Pamplin College of Business, Virginia Tech, Aug 2017 - 2023

 • Associate Professor, Business Information Technology, Virginia Tech, June 2013 - June 2019